 Dear Grandma and Grandpa Henry, Thank you for my new tricycle.
 I want summer to hurry so I can ride it outside.
 I love you.
 X O X O X Vickie

-Mom spent most of her growing-up years living with her paternal grandparents in this house in Texas.
+Mom spent a large number of her growing-up years living with her paternal grandparents in this house in central Texas.
 She remembers that they strung popcorn for decorating the tree that usually sat in a little entry-way near the front door of the house.

 Mom recalls desperately wanting a pair of roller-skates during the early 1940s.
 Her father had remarried and was still living in Massachusetts.
 Due to metal shortages during the war, roller skates were not easy to find.
 She remembers being told that her father was relentless in his search for this gift for her, and that he was somehow able to find and secure the object of her desire -- the roller skates were delivered to her in Texas.

 your thank you letter brought back such memoriess -- of my scrawly notess, to my children's painstaking handwritten notess, and now my grandchildren whip off thank you cards from their computers.